Sherry-Lehmann is located at 505 Park Avenue at 59th Street in New York City. (map)

 As the years flew by, and our business grew, we looked to expand.
 Our largest competitor was M. Lehmann, originally a gourmet butcher shop and grocery store on Park Avenue that was founded by a German immigrant, Morris Lehmann, in the early 1900s.
 As was the custom at the time, M. Lehmann also sold a small selection of wine and liquor.
 However, Morris was a very law-abiding new citizen and when Prohibition arrived, he refused to bootleg, and the store was dry.
 Morris’ health was failing during the 1920s, so he asked his nephew, Sidney Haas, to help him.
 Sidney took over ownership in 1929 and, at the end of Prohibition, applied for a liquor license.
 M. Lehmann remained on Park Avenue at 66th Street until 1955 when it moved to Madison Avenue.
 In 1965, the opportunity presented itself, and we took over M. Lehmann, and thus our name was changed to Sherry-Lehmann.

-In April of 1990, when Sam Aaron stepped down, Michael became Chairman, and Michael Yurch became his partner and is now Sherry-Lehmann’s President.
-In 2005, Shyda Gilmer and I joined Michael Aaron and Michael Yurch as partners.
-In April 2008, upon his retirement, Michael Aaron added the tag of “Emeritus” to his title, I assumed the role of CEO, and Shyda Gilmer became our COO.
+In April of 1990, when Sam Aaron stepped down, Michael became Chairman.
+In 2005, Shyda Gilmer and I joined Michael Aaron as partners.
+In April 2008, upon his retirement, I assumed the role of CEO, and Shyda Gilmer became our COO.

-Of course, we are not only celebrating our 78th anniversary, but we are also celebrating our fifth year on Park Avenue and 59th Street!
-This exciting move has made the last five years especially memorable, and we are happy to welcome all our clients to our new space — where the old Sherry-Lehmann can still be felt, but with all the advantages that new, larger space and better technology afford.
+Of course, we are not only celebrating our 83rd anniversary, but we are also celebrating our ninth year on Park Avenue and 59th Street!
+This exciting move has made the last nine years especially memorable, and we are happy to welcome all our clients to our new space — where the old Sherry-Lehmann can still be felt, but with all the advantages that new, larger space and better technology afford.

 It’s difficult not to long for the days when a bottle of Château Latour 1929 sold for a meager $3.25, or you could take home a case of Château Margaux 1928 for $30.50.
 In 1950, you could buy Château Mouton-Rothschild 1945 for $2.25 a bottle, and today it sells for $12,000 a bottle.
 We still produce catalogs jammed pack with delicious, inexpensive gems to grace your table every day.